-In their 2014 projections, the Congressional Budget Office (CBO) assumes an ultimate annual net immigration of 3.2 immigrants per 1,000 members of the U.S. population.4 This is the same assumption recommended by the 2011 Technical Panel.
-Specifically, CBO reports that this assumption results in net immigration of 1.2 million people in 2025 and 1.3 million people in 2039.
-Comparing with Census, the middle series of the 2014 National Population Projections results in net immigration of 1.4 million people in 2040.5 The Trustees assumptions for the intermediate alternative of the 2015 Trustees Report result in net immigration of 1.2 million people in 2025 and 1.1 million people in 2039 and 2040.
+In their 2015 projections, the Congressional Budget Office (CBO) assumes an ultimate annual net immigration of 3.2 immigrants per 1,000 members of the U.S. population.
+This is the same assumption recommended by the 2011 Technical Panel.
+Specifically, CBO reports that this assumption results in net immigration of 1.2 million people in 2026 and 1.3 million people in 2040.
+Comparing with Census, the middle series of the 2014 National Population Projections results in net immigration of 1.4 million people in 2040.
+The Trustees assumptions for the intermediate alternative of the 2016 Trustees Report result in net immigration of 1.4 million people in 2026 and 1.3 million people in 2026 and 1.3 million people in 2040.